 - Established in 2016

-- Formed by the Snake and Clearwater rivers, the Lewis-‐Clark Valley AVA consists of canyon side and bench lands and is 306,658 acres in size.
+- Formed by the Snake and Clearwater rivers, the Lewis-Clark Valley AVA consists of canyon side and bench lands and 85,238 acres lie in Washington while 220,332 acres lie in Idaho.
+There are currently 9 acres under vine in Washington.

 - The AVA would be the first and only AVA in Idaho or Washington to be nestled in the unique mountainous backbone of northern Idaho, the Bitterroot Mountains.